Aquafresh/frontend-to-do/README.md

 ### Video
-For altarnative way to show the result insted of hosting here is a video how application is working
+As an alternative method to showcase the application's functionality, a video demonstration is available.

 https://github.com/Aquafresh/frontend-to-do/assets/11944345/2979183d-e385-4e17-a54c-0c1558caa9fd